matwilso/domrand/README.md

 **Evaluation**

-To evaluate my system, I collected [52 images](./data/real) from the real world with a cube placed in uniformly spaced positions on a table in front of the robot arm.
+To evaluate my system, I collected [54 images](./data/real) from the real world with a cube placed in uniformly spaced positions on a table in front of the robot arm.
 I run the model trained in simulation on each of these images, and achieve an average error of 3.7cm.
 I also show examples from different percentiles.
 Note that the worst results come from the object being on the edge of the table, and that despite a few outliers, the results are pretty strong.
-Here are percentiles (100, 90, 80, 70
+Here are plots showing the percentiles of performance, with 100 being one of the examples that nearly predicted the location within under 1 cm.

 100 |  90 |  80  | 70
 :------:|:---------:|:----------:|:----:|